omni-us/jsonargparse/DOCUMENTATION.rst

 The :func:`.auto_cli` feature is similar to and inspired by `Fire
 <https://pypi.org/project/fire/>`__.
 However, there are fundamental differences.
-First, the purpose is not allowing to call any python object from the command line.
+First, the purpose is not to allow calling any Python object from the command line.
 It is only intended for running functions and classes specifically written for this purpose.
 Second, the arguments are expected to have type hints, and the given values will be validated according to these.
 Third, the return values of